Niederdollendorf stone: Appearance and interpretation

 The stone measures 42.5 cm by 22–25 cm by 16–19 cm (17" by 8–9" by 6–7") and was carved from Lorraine limestone.
 It was made in the 7th century and reused later (around the 8th century) as a gravestone.
 The original purpose is unknown, so the common reference to it as a "gravestone" is slightly misleading.

 On one broad side, a spear-wielding man is shown standing on an interlace pattern.
 Rays extend from his head and he has a circle on his torso.
 Incised lines extend out from the chest and feet.
 German archeologist Kurt Böhner was the first to conjecture that this image is a depiction of Jesus, an interpretation that has since been widely adopted.
 Such conjecture reads the interlace under-foot as a serpent, representing evil trampled on by Christ.
 The rays, resembling hair, are read as a halo.
 No consensus has been found for an interpretation of the circle, which has been read as a Christian bulla, a torc, a kind of necklace, or perhaps some feature from a Roman torso plate.
 Böhner read the incised lines as a stylised aureole, an interpretation which has not been sustained by later scholarship.
 The spear is usually read as representative of a Germanic syncretisation of Christ, reconceptualising the triumphant Christ within a Germanic warrior culture.

+Another scholar, Lynda Coon, describes the side depicting Christ as apocalyptic, as He stands between two mountains, one of the living, and one of the dead.
+The bellicose Christ wields a spear during the Last Judgement standing on a serpent.
+Christ is "bursting open the earth surrounding the graves of the righteous, such as the one inhabited by the upper-class soldier depicted on the other side."
+Furthermore, Lynda Coon theorises that the image of Christ is influenced by Sol Invictus, as his head emits rays of a solar nimbus, and his militaristic nature portrayed is similar to that of Sol Invictus' cult.
+A sun disk adorns his chest, further showing the similarity.